joealden/corum-client/docs/1-analysis.md

 1. > I think the profile preference section is way too complicated, and it doesn't need to be.
 1. > For Reddit to open source their code again, I don't like the fact that I cannot see the source code of software I use regularly.

+#### Insights Gained from these Interviews
+As a summary from these interview responses, I can tell the following:

+- People like how the Reddit voting system works
+- People want a more modern version of Reddit (Like a web app)
+- People dont like how cluttered Reddit's UI is
+- People like the idea of Reddit, but think it could be executed better

+I will take these interviews responses into account when designing and developing Corum.

-### The End User
+### The End User (Stakeholders)
 In the case of a forum like Reddit, as evident from the [above interviews](#interviews), the end user / audience of a project like this can be wide.
 For example, on Reddit, there are sub forums ranging from politics to comedy to programming.
+This also means that the potential target audience is large, as anyone that wants to visit the site to read or engage in discussion can.

+As Corum aims to be similar to Reddit, it will likely foster the same type of content on it.
+Unlike forums that are designed for a single topic or purpose, Reddit, and therefore Corum, is designed to have anything on it.
+This means that whatever people want to talk about on it, then can.
+(This could be sharing news, collaborating on research, or just chatting to each other.)

+The reason why an end user would use Corum over a site such as Reddit could be for many reasons.
+For example, it could be that they like the democratic system of moderation as discussed, or that they prefer the modern experience that Corum will provide.

-Also, there are two different types of users within each sub forum; the users that regularly visit and actively engage in discussion, and there are the users that will only ever visit the forum when directed from a search engine.
+Also, there are two different types of users that could use Corum; the users that regularly visit and actively engage in discussion, and the users that will only ever visit the site when directed from a search engine.
 In the following sub sections, I will outline what Corum should do to try and cater to the needs of these two types of users.

 #### Users That Have Different Interests
-Users of the site will have different interests, which means that Corum needs to work well for all, and the site should not be designed for one type of content.
+Users of the site will have different interests, which means that Corum needs to work well for all, and the site should not be designed for only one type of content.
-Good computer literacy should not be a given, so the interface should be layed out in a simple manner.
+**Good computer literacy should not be a given**, so the interface should be layed out in a simple manner.
 Colour should also be kept to a minimum to keep the site looking neutral.

 #### Users That Use the Forum Differently
-For users that have never visited or rarely visit the site, the UI and UX shouldn't be surprising so that this type of user can get whatever information they are looking for quickly and efficiently.
+For users that have never visited or rarely visit the site, the UI (User Interface) and UX (User Experience) shouldn't be surprising so that this type of user can get whatever information they are looking for quickly and efficiently.
 Also, the site should work equally as well for returning, regular users.
 This means that the site should keep a similar structure and look throughout, and should not get in the way of the user.

 ### The Focus Group
-The focus group will consist of people I know that both regularly use sites such as reddit, and of those that only use such sites for information gathering.
+The focus group will consist of people I know that regularly use sites such as reddit, and of those that only use such sites for information gathering.
 This means that the focus group will contains the two possible types of end users as mentioned in the previous section.
 I will use this group for testing and feedback on Corum as it develops.
-The group will contains people of a wide age range, to most accurately represent the end users, as my project is not aimed at any particular age group.
+The group will contains people of a wide age range, to most accurately represent the end users, as Corum is not aimed at any particular age group.

 ### Research into Existing Systems
 #### [Reddit](https://reddit.com) (Proprietary [as of September 2017](#being-open))